 Important Trends From This Year’s Admissions Cycle

-With minor exceptions, Ivy League and other super selective colleges continue to get more applications and have even lower admission rates this cycle.
-Brown, Columbia, Duke, Harvard, MIT, Vanderbilt, and Yale all reported admission rates at or below 5%.
-Many other selective colleges are reporting admissions rates at or below 10% including Amherst (9%), Barnard (7%), Emory (10%), Johns Hopkins (5%), Northwestern (8%), NYU (8%), Rice (8%), Tufts (10%), and USC (9%).
-Harvard is one of the few highly selective colleges that saw a reduction in the number of applications it received, falling by approximately 5%.
+Ivy League and other super selective colleges continue to have extremely low admission rates but several institutions that reinstated the requirement for standardized tests saw a decrease in the number of applications.
+Brown, Dartmouth, Duke, MIT, Vanderbilt, and Yale all reported admission rates at or below 6%.
+Many other selective colleges are reporting admissions rates at or below 10% including Amherst (7%), Emory (10%), Johns Hopkins (5%), Northwestern (7%), NYU (8%), Rice (8%), and USC (9%).

-There have been an increase in applications to selective public/state universities.
-At schools like UVA, there is a large differential in admission rates between in-state and out-of-state students (25.5% vs 13%).
-When evaluating your chances for admission at state universities, try to find the applicable admission rate whether that be in-state or out-of-state.
+There has been a significant increase in applications to selective public/state universities especially in the South.
+For example, UT Austin received over 90,000 applications in this cycle (a 24% increase from last year) and out-of-state applications increased by 48%.
+When evaluating your chances for admission at state universities, try to find the applicable admission rate whether that be in-state or out-of-state as they often differ significantly.

-Several colleges are reinstating the requirement of standardized testing.
-Brown, Dartmouth, Cal Tech, Harvard, and Yale will all require applicants to submit test scores in the upcoming admissions cycle.
-Other colleges including Duke, UNC, NYU, and WashU have not officially announced their testing policy for the next application cycle.
+More colleges are reinstating the requirement of standardized testing.
+Colleges including Brown, Cornell, Dartmouth, Harvard, Penn, Stanford, and Yale are all requiring test scores in the upcoming admissions cycle.
 Juniors and Sophomores should make sure that they have a plan to take standardized tests if they are applying to selective colleges as school policies continue to change.

 It is important to carefully consider applying Early Decision to your top choice college (if it is available).
-Some selective colleges fill 50% of their incoming class with students submitting Early Decision applications.
+Many selective colleges fill 50% of their incoming class with students submitting Early Decision applications.
 There is often a large gap in admission rates between the Early Decision round and the Regular round of applications.
-For example, this year Duke admitted 13% of applicants in Early Decision and filled a little less than half of the incoming class.
-In Regular Decision, Duke had a 4% admission rate.
-Vanderbilt accepted 16% of applicants Early Decision and filled 55% of their class.
-In Regular Decision Vanderbilt’s admit rate was 5%.
+For example, this year Duke admitted 12.6% of applicants in Early Decision and filled a little less than half of the incoming class.
+In Regular Decision, Duke had a 3.7% admission rate.
+Vanderbilt accepted 13.2% of applicants Early Decision 1 and 2.
+In Regular Decision, Vanderbilt’s admit rate was 3.3%.
 Many selective colleges have similar differences between the early and regular admission rates.
 In the past, students have often applied Early Decision to super reach colleges, but in the current environment it is wise to be realistic when choosing a school to apply to Early Decision.

 GPA tends to be a central factor in admissions, but the rigor of a student’s courses and their activities are also very important in admissions.
 With many applicants reporting a high school GPA in the A range, admissions officers are looking closely at students’ classes and activities.
 Colleges tend to favor sustained involvement in authentic interests which results in a leadership role and/or significant impact in that area.